onlyshk/json-hs/README.md

 About:

-If you have a question file an issue or find me on the Twitters @onlyshk.
+If you have a question file an issue or find me on the twitter @onlyshk.